microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Restore-PowerBIWorkspace.md

 Accept wildcard characters: False
 ```

-### -Name
+### -RestoredName
-The new name to be given to the workspace.
+Optionally, a new name to give to the restored workspace.

 ```yaml
 Type: String